-The Bourke's Luck Potholes are also well worth a visit.
-These giant potholes have formed at the confluence of the Blyde and Treur rivers and mark the beginning of the Blyde River Canyon.
+Bourke's Luck Potholes are an unusual geological formation and well worth the visit.
+These giant potholes formed at the confluence of the Blyde and Treur rivers and mark the beginning of the Blyde River Canyon.

-Some of the Panorama Route's lesser-known but no less fascinating attractions are clustered around Ohrigstad.
-Echo Caves extend for 40km into the rock, a limestone fairyland.
-At Ohrigstad Dam Reserve you can fish for yellowtail or carp on tranquil waters surrounded by mountains, an ideal refuge from the crowds in peak season.
+Some of the Panorama Route's lesser-known, but no less fascinating attractions, are clustered around Ohrigstad where the Echo Caves extend 40km into the limestone rock.
+At Ohrigstad Dam Reserve, you can fish for yellowtail or carp in tranquil waters surrounded by mountains, an ideal refuge from the crowds in peak season.